HANICA-DEA/vodagone/README.md

   "totalPrice"  :62.37}
 ```

-* The field `aanbieder` should be a string and only contain either `"vodafone"` or `"ziggo""`
+* The field `aanbieder` should be a string and only contain either `"vodafone"` or `"ziggo"`.
-* The field `totalPrice` should be in euro's and should be point separated.
+* The field `totalPrice` should be in euros and should be point separated.
 ##### Get a specific Abonnement from the logged in User

 Notice that the Abonnementen above only contain a small part of all information